deepakgla16/Bridgelab_2115000315/README.md

 Assignment 19 has done.
 It is based on Collections.
 It is done by 20/02/2025 It is stored in branch "feature18-02-2025".

+Assignment 20 has done.
+It is based on Java Streams.
+It is done by 21/02/2025 It is stored in branch "feature19-02-2025".